mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ## Pedagogies to support game making via coding

-One of the main themes of this review is to explore the pedagogies available to support coding).
-The following sections focus on pedagogies that are relevant to first general programming, and then more specifically game making.
+One of the main themes of this review is to explore the pedagogies available to support CGD&P. The following sections focus on pedagogies that are relevant to first general programming, and then more specifically game making.

 <!-- It also focuses on those mo non-formal, real-life (as opposed to online) communities. -->